 - Stay inside with your seatbelt fastened until the shaking stops.

-- After the shaking has stopped, drive on carefully, avoiding bridges and ramps that may have been damage\If a power line falls on your vehicle, do not get out.
+- After the shaking has stopped, drive on carefully, avoiding bridges and ramps that may have been damaged.
+If a power line falls on your vehicle, do not get out.
 Wait for assistance.

-- If you are in a mountainous area or near unstable slopes or cliffs, be alert for falling rocks and other debris as well as landslides.
+- In mountainous areas or near unstable slopes or cliffs, be alert for falling rocks and other debris as well as landslides.

 Staying Safe After an Earthquake